 One of the first advantages of internal development is that the firm has full control over the resources.
 You are not using it at the discretion of a partnered firm – rather, you have the ability to use and further develop it as you see fit.

-Organization captures the value from the resources
+The organization captures the value of the resource

 Another advantage of internal development is that the firm captures the full value of the development.
 There is no other firm that is looking to make a profit from the relationship – if the development takes off, you capture its full value.

 Specialized firms may be able to do it better

 A reason for using specialized external firms rather than internal development is that the external firms may have much greater skills and be able to offer a better service than you would be able to provide.
 If they have been developing a particular area for many years, and have dedicated employees working on the product or service, they may be able to offer a much higher standard than you could internally develop.

 Specialized firms may be able to spread the development costs over a large number of clients

 Specialized firms can also spread the development costs over a large number of clients.
 While the resources developed internally are only used by you, they can re-use the same resources across a large number of customers that they serve – spreading the development costs.

 It can be time-consuming to develop the resources